 An eWallet, or digital wallet, is a software-based system that securely stores users’ payment information and passwords for numerous payment methods and websites.

-Using eWallet, users can complete purchases easily and quickly with near-field communications (NFC) technology. eWallets are widely used for online transactions and in-store purchases, providing a convenient, contactless way to pay.
+Using eWallet, users can complete purchases easily and quickly with near-field communications (NFC) payment technology. eWallets are used for online transactions and in-store purchases, providing a convenient, contactless way to pay.

 eWallets function by storing the user’s payment information, such as credit card or bank account details, and facilitating payments through encrypted connections.